knowthelist/fhem-tablet-ui/README.md

 - **data-on-color** : color of ON state (default '#aa6900')
 - **data-off-color**: color of Off state (default '#505050')
 - **data-doubleclick**: timeout to wait for a second click or touch.
 '0' disables the doubleclick feature. (default '0')
+- **data-icons**    : array of icons related to the data-get-on array
+- **data-on-colors**: array of colors related to the data-get-on array
+- **data-on-background-colors**: array of colors related to the data-get-on array

 data-get-on and data-get-off accept also RegEx values. e.g. data-get-on="[0-9]{1,3}|on" means set switch on if STATE is a numeric value or 'on'. data-get-off="!on" means accept all but the data-get-on value (negation)